ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # 3. Mapping reads to the genome #

-There are several mapping programs available for aligning RNAseq reads back to the genome.
+There are several mapping programs available for aligning RNAseq reads to the genome.
 Generic aligners such as BWA, BowTie2, BBMap etc., are not suitable for mapping RNAseq reads because they are not splice aware.
-RNAseq reads are mRNA reads that only contain exoninc regions, hence mapping them back to the genome requires splitting the individual read, only done by splice aware mappers.
+RNAseq reads are mRNA reads that only contain exonic regions, hence mapping them back to the genome requires splitting the individual read, only done by splice aware mappers.
 Here for this tutorial, we will use `HiSat2` (derivative of BowTie2 and a successor of Tophat2).

 ### HiSat2 for mapping ###

 #### Hisat2 Index ####

 For HiSat2 mapping, you need to first index the genome and then use the read pairs to map the indexed genome (one set at a time).
-For indexing the genome, `HiSat2` as is packaged with the `hisat2-build` script.
-Building index is as follows:
+For indexing the genome, `HiSat2` we use the `hisat2-build` command as follows in a slurm script:

 ```
 #!/bin/bash